Nina Bawden: Literary career

-Some of Bawden's 55 books have been dramatised by BBC Children's television.
+Some of Bawden's 55 books have been dramatised by BBC children's television.
 Many have been published in translation.

 Her novels include On the Run (1964), The Witch's Daughter (1966), The Birds on the Trees (1970), Carrie's War (1973), and The Peppermint Pig (1975).
 For the latter she won the 1976 Guardian Children's Fiction Prize, a once-in-a-lifetime book award judged by a panel of British children's writers.
 Carrie's War won the 1993 Phoenix Award from the Children's Literature Association as the best English-language children's book that did not win a major contemporary award when it was originally published twenty years earlier.
 It is named for the mythical bird phoenix, which is reborn from its ashes, to suggest the book's rise from obscurity.
 (Bawden and Carrie's War had been a commended runner up for the Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.)

-In 2010, Bawden and The Birds on the Trees made the shortlist for the Lost Man Booker Prize.
+In 2010, Bawden made the shortlist for the Lost Man Booker Prize with her novel The Birds on the Trees.
 Forty years earlier, the Booker-McConnell Prize for the year's best British novel had skipped 1970 publications.
 Bawden and Shirley Hazzard were the only living nominees out of the six shortlisted; the award went to J. G. Farrell for Troubles.
 In 2004, she was awarded the Golden PEN Award by English PEN for "a Lifetime's Distinguished Service to Literature".